nazarsosyak/adav-group/example.md

    are labeled *at risk*.
 Over time, entities may recover, while others remain unaffected.

+3. **Identifying key transmission roles**
+   Finally, we combine temporal information with network centrality to identify the most probable patient zero, detect super-spreaders that amplify contagion, and trace the dominant paths through which stress propagates across the market.

 ### Network structure at the onset of the outbreak

 <div class="plot-frame">